 Hotel Fitzroy Curated by Fable

 A 2025 Michelin Key recipient on Richmond Road in Ponsonby, Hotel Fitzroy Curated by Fable sits within Auckland's most design-conscious accommodation tier.
-The Fable curation model pairs architectural character with a considered hospitality approach, placing it in a peer set of boutique properties that trade on atmosphere and neighbourhood specificity rather than scale.
+The Fable curation model pairs architectural character with a considered hospitality approach, placing it in a comparable set of boutique properties that trade on atmosphere and neighbourhood specificity rather than scale.

 Ponsonby's Boutique Tier, Anchored in Heritage Character